Viral Video Shows Blac Chyna Trying To Start Fight At Six Flags Amusement Park, Swinging Baby Stroller

 The incident, though apparently serious enough to warrant a response from security, seemed to amuse the crowd at Six Flags.
 The video showed a number of people congregating to watch the scuffle, with many amused to see the reality star causing drama in person rather than on television.

-As the video of the Six Flags fight spread, Blac Chyna’s name ranked among the top trending terms on Twitter, knocking out even the Easter night performance of Jesus Christ Superstar on NBC.
+As the video of the Six Flags fight spread, Blac Chyna’s name ranked among the top trending terms on Twitter, knocking out even the Easter night performance of Jesus Christ Superstar Live on NBC.
 Many people took the opportunity to make fun of Blac Chyna for the incident and for her rumored boyfriend, 18-year-old rapper YBN Almighty Jay.
 People magazine reported last month that the two are apparently dating despite an age difference of more than a decade.

 “Blac Chyna out here fighting with a stroller at Six Flags because they said her man wasn’t old enough to ride the ride,” one person commented.